Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Fourth, the human body responds.
 Your stomach twists, your shoulders go tight, or your heart rate goes up.
 Physiological experiences amplify emotional urgency.

 And lastly, action takes place.
-You fight, scroll, withdraw, work too much, apologise too much, or become numb.
+You fight, scroll, withdraw, work too much, apologize too much, or become numb.

 Download the Free DBT Chain Analysis Worksheet Therapists Use for Emotional Regulation